1. Home

 • Family

-Alternatively, OFC should never be used when talking to the following:
+Alternatively, OFC should be avoided when talking to the following:

 • Your employers or potential employers